How to use Plotly in Python

 Get started with Replit

-Turn your new skills into a real application.
-Tell Replit Agent to "build a stock tracker with go.Candlestick()" or "create a US election map using px.choropleth()".
+Now, turn your knowledge into a real tool.
+Tell Replit Agent to "build a stock tracker with go.Candlestick()" or "create a US population map using px.choropleth()".

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.